The 28 Very Best Views in Greece to Add to Your Itinerary

 The view over the entire island of Santorini from Mount Profitis Ilias is surely one of the best views in all of Greece.
 Especially at sunset, you’ll have a one-of-a-kind experience to see Santorini in a completely new way.

 Mount Profitis Ilias is the highest point on the island, but you can easily get there.
-Head to the village of Pyrgos and follow up the road until you hit the peak.
-You can go there by car or by ATV, sadly there is no public transport going there.
+Head to the village of Pyrgos and follow the road until you hit the peak.
+You can go there by car or by ATV; Sadly, there is no public transport going there.

 We totally found this spot by accident, just driving around and trying to find a nice spot to enjoy the sunset without all the masses of people in Santorini.
 It can be a bit windy up there, so make sure to bring a cover-up if you are planning to stay longer.